EfraimManurung/simple-vlc/README.md

 ### Binary Transmission Concept

-A simplified binary modulation scheme is illustrated below, where logical `1` and `0` are represented by different LED light states:
+A simplified binary modulation scheme is illustrated below, where logical `1` and `0` are represented by different laser light states:

 ![Binary Scheme](docs/pictures/li-fi-binary-scheme-a-little-baby-step.png)